Advanced Training Courses (Certificate Program) 2025

 Learning Objectives

-- Understand the fundamentals and challenges of medical 3D printing technology.
+- Understand the role of image segmentation in surgical planning and 3D printing

 Target Group